rvsrvs/jasdev.github.io/_posts/2016-8-13-open-enums.md

 } NS_ENUM_AVAILABLE(NA, 3_0);
 ```

-What is the type of `changeType` in the following expression (assuming Swift 3.x)?
+What is the value of `changeType` in the following expression (assuming Swift 3.x)?

 ```swift
 let changeType = NSFetchedResultsChangeType(rawValue: 5)